 12-19-1960 Michelangelo Signorile – Born in Brooklyn, New York City, New York.
 He is a gay American journalist, author, and national talk radio host.
 His 1993 book, Queer In America, explored the negative effects of the LGBT closet and provided one of the intellectual justifications for outing public officials.
 His radio show airs weekdays across the United States and Canada on Sirius XM Radio, and globally online.
 He is also editor-at-large for Queer Voices on Huffington Post, where he writes regularly.
 Signorile was inducted in the National Lesbian and Gay Journalists Association’s LGBT Journalist Hall of Fame in August 2011.
+In 2013, he married David Gerstner.
 In April 2015, his fifth book, It’s Not Over: Getting Beyond Tolerance, Defeating Homophobia and Winning True Equality was published.

 12-19-1987 – Ronan Farrow – Born in New York City, New York.
 He is the son of actress Mia Farrow and filmmaker Woody Allen.
 Farrow is an American journalist and lawyer.
 On October 10, 2017, The New Yorker published an investigative article by Farrow detailing allegations of sexual misconduct against film producer Harvey Weinstein five days after the New York Times published its own findings on Weinstein.
 The New Yorker won the 2018 Pulitzer Prize for Public Service for Farrow’s reporting, sharing the award with The New York Times.
 Interesting to note that in 2016, NBC had decided against airing Farrow’s findings.
 Farrow is openly gay.
 His partner is podcast host and former presidential speech writer, Jon Lovett.
 They have been together since 2011